-- To start, there's a number of wallets that you can download, Zap, Lightning Labs for desktop, an Eclair wallet for android, and one option that doesn't require a download at all.
+- To start, there's a number of wallets that you can download, Zap, Lightning Desktop, an Eclair wallet for android, and one option that doesn't require a download at all.
 If you chose to download a desktop wallet, remember that it will need to sync the bitcoin testnet, which can take several hours.

 - Having sent the test bitcoin to a wallet address of your choice, you'll need to set up a channel, which is where testing gets slightly unfamiliar.
 Select a testnet store that you'd like to make a purchase on.
 There's a variety of these, including a blogging site named yalls, developed by Lightning Lab's Alex Bosworth, a Starbucks-inspired cafe run by Lightning development team ECLAIR and an ice cream parlor.

 - Next, navigate to the website of your choice and seek out a payment address.
 Notice that two addresses are given, a payment address and a "peer address."
 (You need to add the store as a peer before you can send it payment.)